Team-Built-Different/Kounting_Kalories/README.txt

 - This is the GUI for the home screen.

 activity_meal_option.xml
+-This is the GUI for the meal optionsn screen.
+Its vew is set as a list

 activity_new_meal.xml
 -This xml file is the GUI for the NewMealActivity.java. this file contrains the buttons two inputs which are meal names,